msrasys/nnscaler/docs/source/parallel_module.md

     ...
 ```
 The inference step function.
 It should be called in the inference loop.
 The input is a list of samples, and returns a list of outputs for the samples.
-If pipeline is used, it must have the same length as pipeline_nmicros
+If pipeline is used, it must have the same length as configured to pas policy.

 ### PAS Policies